Adaptive MFA

 How It Works

-- Each login records the user's approximate geolocation (via IP)
+- Each login records the user's approximate geolocation (via IP).

-- The system calculates the distance between consecutive logins
+- The system calculates the distance between consecutive logins.

 Configuration

-- Travel Speed Threshold - Maximum realistic travel speed (default: 500 mph / 800 km/h)
+- Travel Speed Threshold — maximum realistic travel speed (default: 500 mph / 800 km/h).

-- Minimum Time Window - Only check if logins are within a configurable window (default: 24 hours)
+- Minimum Time Window — only check if logins are within a configurable window (default: 24 hours).

 Trusted IP Ranges

-You can define IP ranges that are always considered low-risk:
+You can define IP ranges that are always considered low-risk.
+This is useful for:

-- Office IP ranges
+- Office IP ranges.

-- VPN exit nodes used by your organization
+- VPN exit nodes used by your organization.

-- Known customer network ranges
+- Known customer network ranges.

 Integration with Webhooks